 - Biofeedback as a way to augment neurofeedback therapy on a physiological level

-- Trauma informed care, which encourages you to overcome trigger situations from the past
+- Trauma informed care, which encourages you to overcome triggering situations from the past

 - Cognitive behavioral therapy that focuses your attention on negative patterns in your thinking